wballard/starphleet/index.md

 ## Locally, Vagrant
 Vagrant is a handy way to get a working autodeployment system right on your laptop inside a virtual machine.
-Prebuilt base images are provided in the `Vagrantfile` for both VMWare and VirtualBox.
+Prebuilt base images are provided in the `Vagrantfile` for both VMWare, VirtualBox and Parallels.
 Great for figuring if your services will autodeploy/start/run without worrying about load balancing.

 ```bash
 git clone https://github.com/wballard/starphleet.git